Peterpiotr/siguren-documentation/docs/source/maintenance/planned-maintenance/lubrication.rst

 .. warning::
-    During this operation, make sure you do not introduce any foreign particles into the MotoSuiveur® use only the SW15 oil. using oil other than specified can cause the unit to malfunction.
+    During this operation, make sure you do not introduce any foreign particles into the MotoSuiveur use only the SW15 oil. using oil other than specified can cause the unit to malfunction.